NutNut17/nut17-notes/content/minecraft/technotes/w901utilities.md

 ### Minecraft Bedrock

 Coded in `C++`, have great performance.
 Playable on Mobile and Desktop.
-Supports NVIDIA RTX GPU ray tracing, have great performance.
-However, the community resource is lesser and incompatible with Minecraft Java.
+Supports NVIDIA RTX GPU ray tracing.
+Community resource is lesser and incompatible with Minecraft Java.

 #### Addons

-Addon like mods, resource pack, maps, RTX mods are available on Minecraft bedrock specific platform [MCPEDL](https://mcpedl.com/)
+Addon like mods, resource pack, maps, RTX mods are available on Minecraft bedrock specific platform [MCPEDL](https://mcpedl.com/).
+Ashminggu is my favourite creator that creats Malaysia specific roadsign mods and vehicles mods at MCPEDL

 #### Ray Tracing Packs